Doctor of Nursing Practice Degree Program

 What does the DNP practicum entail?

 The focus of the DNP degree practicum is completing a practice-change project in partnership with their organization's practicum location and their organizational needs.
 This can be a process improvement, quality improvement or something else that impacts patient care outcomes.
 Many students will use their current workplace, where they can benefit from the impact of their DNP project.
+The student must have a current and unrestricted license in the state in which they plan to complete a practicum.

 Are campus visits required to earn a doctorate degree in nursing?

-No. Coursework is completed 100% online.
+Coursework is completed 100% online with a practicum component.

 How often will I go to class?